JenniferByrnes/project-choice/README.md

 # Project Choice

-Project Choice is a single page React Application that provides current information on Abortion Access by state.
-There is a contact form to get more information and an online shop with branded products available for purchase.
+Project Choice is a multi-page React Application that provides current information on Abortion Access by state and includes a (capable, but non-functioning) store with branded merchandise for purchase.
+There is a contact form to send in suggestions to the developers.
 All proceeds go the Planned Parenthood.

 ![License](https://img.shields.io/badge/License-MIT-lightblue.svg)